Drjey90/6-simple-prototyping-steps/src/semantic-html.md

 ---
 layout: _layouts/base.njk
-tags: ["guidelines"]
+tags:
+  - guidelines
 title: Semantic HTML
 description: >-
-  AlfieCode your pages with semantic HTML to enhance accessibility and optimise your website for SEO.
+  Code your pages with semantic HTML to enhance accessibility and optimise your website for SEO.
 primary_msg: >-
   Writing semantic HTML is the foundation for coding pages that are meaningful, accessible and optimised for SEO.